Read this before you 'spoil the ballot' or don't vote.

 Like all democratic votes, protest votes will only be included in news reports and national results when the numbers make them significant and newsworthy.

-In the 2010 General Election, the UK total of protest and 'spoilt' votes was around 295,000.
-That is a large number, but it represents less than 1% of voters.
+But across the country, it represents less than 1% of votes.
 So it was not news.
-Meanwhile, 34% of registered voters (16m) just didn't vote.
+Meanwhile, 34% of registered voters (nearly 16 million!) just didn't vote.

 Goal: If just some of those non-voters will Vote for what they believe in, the results of the election can change.
 See the Real Results.

 Goal: If just some Vote NONE, then the protest for change can be the biggest ever public protest in UK history.
 It can establish the protest vote as part of UK politics.
 Why Vote NONE?

 Protest votes must be clear.
 To make a protest visible, don't just 'spoil the ballot'.